gansm/finalcut/doc/first-steps.md

 triggered and the position of the mouse pointer at that time.
 In classes derived  from `FEvent`, such as `FMouseEvent()`, we store this data.

-Widgets get their events from the `event()` method inherited from FObject.
+Widgets get their events from the `event()` method inherited from `FObject`.
 The implementation of `event()` in `FWidget` forwards the most common event types to specific event handlers such as `FMouseEvent()`, `FKeyEvent()` or `FResizeEvent()`.
 There are many other event types.
-You can create own event types and send them to other objects and widgets.
+You can create your own event types and send them to other objects and widgets.

 ### Available event types ###